maxilafo/Tableau/README.md

 # Tableau

-The purpose of this repository is to demonstrate my appliance of some technical skills and knowledgments of Power BI.
+The purpose of this repository is to demonstrate my appliance of some technical skills and knowledgments of Tableau.

 I took  public databases found on internet to deploy the examples shown in this repo.